 Flights we book for you: Flights from Punta Arenas (PUQ) to Mount Pleasant (MPN) on the once-weekly LAN Airlines flight.
 We’ll add the cost of this booking to your final trip balance.
 Also, internal flights: Stanley to Bleaker Island, Bleaker Island to Sea Lion Island, Sea Lion Island to Stanley.
 The cost of the internal flights is included in the trip cost.

-Motion sickness is usually not an issue, but you have a full-day boat excursion and fly on small aircraft.
+Motion sickness is usually not an issue, but you fly on small aircraft.
 The key to avoiding motion sickness is to take action before you experience nausea.
 As with all medications, do your own research and consult with your doctor before taking any drugs (even if they are over-the-counter) and especially if you are taking other drugs.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.

 You’ll travel by bus, Landrover, and small plane.